rose-gonoud/ETLproject/README.md

 5. We ultimately created a single collection with the data we aggregated as per the above procedure.
 The consolidation into a single collection, from our perspective, made the data more eaily queryable.
 Our first test query was a filter by pollster, and the second a filter by date, which confirmed that we had seamlessly merged both datasets into this database.
 All data displayed without a hint that they were once seperate.
 See the included Jupyter Notebook for additional documentation of our process.

-This work was done in conference, over Tristain's computer.
-We all contributed to the code that executed the data cleaning and database loading, though we understand the commit history may tell another story.
+This work was done in conference, with Rose Gonoud, Luisa Zini, and Tristan Holmes, over Tristan's computer.
+We all contributed to the code that executed the data cleaning and database loading, though we understand that the commit history may tell another story.